-You continue now to progress in your study of Friulian and in your reading of the book of Genesis through this language; in this post, you will examine the entirety of the fifteenth chapter, where the subject is il pat di sotanance (pact of subjugation).
+You continue now to progress in your study of Friulian and in your reading of the book of Genesis through this language; in this post, you will examine the fifteenth chapter, where the subject is il pat di sotanance (pact of subjugation).

 If you are arriving on this site for the first time, begin your study of the Friulian language here.